 Parents of primary school aged children do not have the right to withdraw their children from relationships education.
+They have the right to withdraw their children from non-statutory sex education only.

-Parents of secondary aged children have the right to withdraw their children from the components of sex education within RSE.
+Parents of secondary aged children have the right to request withdrawing their children from the components of statutory sex education within RSE.